will-0/willhalfpenny.me/docs/about.markdown

 permalink: /about/
 ---

-Welcome!
-My name is Will, and the purpose of this website is to start hosting some of my thoughts, documenting some of my projects, and generally 'build in public'.

 ## Why have I made this?

 I've never been particularly adept at using social media, having often seen more of the negatives than the positives.
 However, in recent years, I have been inspired by many examples of the online community using social media in a productive way, for connecting across boundaries and sharing knowledge.